ourcodeworld/cordova-ourcodeworld-materialcamera/README.md

 # Installation

-Add the plugin using the following commands in a terminal:
+Add the plugin using the following command in a terminal:

 ```bash
 cordova plugin add https://github.com/ourcodeworld/cordova-ourcodeworld-materialcamera.git